lighthouse-no/cf-buildpack-rust/README.md

 version = "0.1.0"
 authors = ["Chris Whealy <chris@lighthouse.no>"]
 edition = "2021"
 ...
 ```

-This is because the `release` phase of this buildpack assumes that the `name` property exists on this line.
+The `release` phase assumes that the compiled binary can be identified using the package `name`, and that this property exists on line 2 of the file.

 ## Configuring the Rust Toolchain